Cppkies-Team/Cppkies/docs/types/Icon.md

 # Icon

-The Icon type allows to set the position of the icon in an iconsheet and set the source.
+Icons are small pieces of art, they are 48 by 48, and can provide a source.

 ## Type